-Bank Rozwoju Cukrownictwa S.A. seated in Poznan ("BRC") - a subsidiary of Bank Handlowy w Warszawie S.A.
-(100% share), has a banking license but does not run active operations.
-On March 2, 2009 Extraordinary General Meeting of Shareholders of Bank Rozwoju Cukrownictwa S.A. adopted a resolution regarding dissolution of the company and voluntary liquidation.
-The beginning of the liquidation process BRC is dependent on adaptation of volunatry liquidation plan by the Commission for Banking Supervision.
+Bank Rozwoju Cukrownictwa S.A. under liquidation. seated in Poznan ("BRC") - a subsidiary of Bank Handlowy w Warszawie S.A.
+(100% share), does not run active operations.
+On March 2, 2009 Extraordinary General Meeting of Shareholders of BRC adopted a resolution regarding dissolution of the company and voluntary liquidation.
+The Bank's plan of voluntary liquidation was accepted on July 9, 2009 by the Polish Financial Supervision Authority.